Skip to main content

 5. Anti-virus Is Only the Baseline

 On top of this, anti-virus software is also something you need to make sure you are regularly checking for updates.
-Software companies release patches more frequently than you might think, sometimes even weekly and daily.
+Software companies release patches more frequently than you might think, sometimes weekly and daily.

 6. Passwords